-Instead, Britain has many localised housing crises focussed on its most economically successful cities and towns where employment opportunities draw in large numbers of people.
-These housing crises are caused by how our planning system disconnects the local supply of housing from local demand.
+The housing crisis varies substantially across the UK, with the worst shortages in the most economically successful cities and towns where employment opportunities draw in large numbers of people.
+These are caused by how our planning system disconnects the local supply of housing from local demand.

 Centre for Cities' latest piece of work on housing delves deep into the history of the UK's housing crisis and finds that the UK has a backlog of 4.3 million missing homes.